-The symptoms of interstitial lung diseases may look like other lung conditions or health problems.
+These symptoms may look like other lung conditions or health problems.
 Talk with your healthcare provider for a diagnosis.

 How are interstitial lungs diseases diagnosed?

-In addition to a complete health history and physical exam, the healthcare provider may also request pulmonary function tests.
+A healthcare provider will ask about your health history and do a physical exam.
+You may also need pulmonary function tests.
 These tests help to measure the lungs’ ability to move air into and out of the lungs.
 The tests are often done with machines into which you breathe.
-They may include the following.
+They may include the following:

 A spirometer is a device used to check lung function.
 Spirometry is one of the simplest, most common tests.
 It may be used to: